michalkordyzon/michalkordyzon.github.io/README.md

    * ### IBM Z
-   As an engineer I have grown from IBM Z platform, the most stable, reliable and long-lived server platform on the planet.
+   As an engineer I have grown from IBM Z platform, the most stable, reliable, and long-lived server platform on the planet.
 IBM Z is unique and very attractive for both technical folks and the bussiness, it's like Warren Buffett of engineering.
 I had a priviledge to co-author z14 servers IBM Redbooks documentation in 2018.
 IBM Z prefers: reliability over hype, investment continuity over price wars and technology unexpected 'End of Marketing', quality over 'nice features'.

 <br>
 <br>